joaquinllopez00/whats-that-angular/README.md

 # whats-that-angular
-A simple app i've build previously using React, but with Angular and TypeScript
+A simple app I had built previously using React, but with Angular and TypeScript